sanjoy/playingwithpointers.com/_posts/2014-8-4-proof-bug.markdown

 ---
 layout: post
-title:  "a proof bug"
+title:  "A Proof Bug"
 permalink: subtle-proof-bug.html
 keywords: "proof, bug, turing machine"
 ---

 Can you spot why the following proof sketch is incorrect?

-# provability is undecidable in peano arithmetic
+# Provability is Undecidable in Peano Arithmetic

 Since Peano arithmetic has a finite set of axioms, it is possible to write a Turing machine that will enumerate all possible proofs in